mesos/elasticsearch/README.md

 After the script has run now you can start the <i>scheduler</i> by SSHing into the master and running:

 > $ java -jar elasticsearch-mesos-scheduler.jar -m MASTER_IP:5050 -n 3 -nn MASTER_IP:8020

+## Find Mesos master

+1. Open Mesos website
+	* Get the DCOS public DNS,
+	* Copy it into another browser instance and
+	* Use port 5050 by adding at the end of the DNS public address :5050.
+This will show the Mesos website for your instance.
+2. Select from the Mesos website the 'Slaves' view
+3. Make node of all the 'Hosts' (slave hosts)
+4. In AWS Services select 'EC2'
+5. In the lefthand side menu select 'Instances'
+6. Find the instance with a 'Public DNS' which is not any of the ones belonging to the slaves and which belong to the DCOS installation
+	*  An instance belonging to the DCOS installation should have a 'Security groups' with a name that contains the word DCOS
+7. The 'Public DNS' for that instance is what you need to ssh (run the deploy script)

 ## How to install on Marathon